cjteeter/cjteeter.github.io/search.md

 ---

 For now, searching is done through a Google search function customized for this site.
 It comes with ads, which is not great, but it does the trick.
+Check the [archive](/archive/) if you are having trouble finding what you are after through the search function.

 <div id="google-custom-search">
 <script>